pysnippet/django-forbid/docs/integration/settings/variables.md

 - Type: `list`
 - Default: `[]`

 The list of territories to permit or forbid access to.
-As countries, territories are also defined by their ISO 3166 alpha-2 codes, and the list of available continent codes (territories) are:
+As countries, the list of territories accepts continent codes in ISO 3166 alpha-2 format, where the ones starting with the `!` prefix are forbidden.
+The list of available continent codes (territories) are:

 - `AF` - Africa
 - `AN` - Antarctica